 Guacamole Video

-- Onion – Authentic guacamole is made with white onion because of its crisp, fresh, and clean flavor profile, but you can substitute whichever onion (yellow, or purple) that you have on hand.
+- Onion – Authentic guac is made with white onion for its crisp, fresh, and clean flavor profile, but you can substitute yellow or purple onion.

-- Tomato – not everyone adds tomatoes, but I love the color and juicy sweetness it adds to guacamole.
+- Tomato – optional, but I love the color and juicy sweetness it adds to guacamole.
 Tomatoes should be firm and not overripe.
-To prevent a watery guac, you can seed your tomatoes if desired, and if your tomato is very juicy when diced, strain off the juices before adding them.
+To prevent a watery guac, you can seed your tomatoes or strain after dicing.

-- Cilantro – I don’t think you can have a proper batch of guacamole without the freshness of cilantro.
-That said, I also recognize some people don’t like cilantro.
-In that case, you might try parsley, basil, dill, chives or green onions.
+- Cilantro – I don’t think you can have a proper batch of guacamole without the freshness of cilantro, but if you must, you can sub with parsley, basil, dill, chives, or green onions.

-- Salt and Pepper – Salt enhances the flavor of avocado and tomato and balances the acidity of lime juice, while freshly ground black pepper adds a subtle heat.
-You can add both to taste.
+- Salt and Pepper – Salt enhances the flavor of avocado and tomato while pepper adds a subtle heat.
+Add both to taste.

 How to Make Guacamole

-- Prep avocados – Start by cutting the avocado in half lengthwise to remove the pit, then use a spoon to scoop out the flesh, and transfer it to a mixing bowl.
-Coarsely mash with a potato masher or a fork to a chunky consistency.
+- Mash avocados – Start by cutting the avocado in half lengthwise to remove the pit, then use a spoon to scoop out the flesh, and transfer it to a mixing bowl.
+Coarsely mash with a potato masher or a fork to a chunky guacamole consistency.

 - Add lime juice – Squeeze lime juice directly over the top to prevent browning.